k4ngroo/cryptonite_TP2_Anant/Cryptography.md

 How you approached the challenge:

-- created a function to calculate the cube root of ct since the value of e=3 which is very small
+- created a function to calculate the cube root of ciphertext since the value of e=3 which is very small.
+The function uses Binary Search

 ```
 def root(n):